Exopy/exopy/docs/source/user_guide/measure_edition.rst

 Exopy comes with a built-in monitor which can display the values of the database entries.
 It can perform some minimal formatting on those entries and you can build new ones with custom formatting.
-It is attached by default to all measures.
+It is attached by default to all measurements.